FrostTechHub/Anagram-Analysis/README.md

 10-Character Word:  0.001962900161743164    seconds
 ============================================================

-As you can see, if the given strings are 3-characters long, Algorithm #1 would run the fastest.
-However, if the strings are 10-characters long, Algorithm #2 would run the fastests.
+If the given strings are three characters long, Algorithm #1 will run the fastest.
+However, if the strings are 10-characters long, Algorithm #2 would run the fastest.
 Why is that so?
-Stay Tune...
+Stay Tune...</p>